veeeremia-gif/soc-incident-investigation/incident-report.md

 ## 1. Executive Summary

 The organization's login system experienced a security incident involving a suspected account compromise.
-An attacker attempted to access the system using the credentials of an employee named John Smith.
+A suspected unauthorized user attempted to access the system using the credentials of an employee named John Smith.
 After several failed login attempts, a successful login was detected from a suspicious IP address.
 The unusual authentication activity alerted the security team and triggered an investigation into the potentially compromised account.

 ## 2. Incident Details